Pimm's - A deliciously refreshing summer adult beverage.

 Back to my favorite beverage.
 I'll be the first to admit, the folks in London will cringe when they see the pictures of my Pimm's.
 I've really 'Americanized' it by serving it in a mason jar.
 It is traditionally served in a 'tall glass'.
 I used a tall mason jar ; ) the real reason is that I purged a ton of my drinking glasses and have no 'tall glasses' left.

 First, you need to obtain a bottle of Pimm's.
 We have a big liquor store near us that carries it (Milwaukee area friends, it is carried at Discount Liquor).

 Ice (absolutely necessary!)

 Put it all together and enjoy!

-Let me tell you a little more about Pimm’s.
+Let me tell you a little more about Pimm's.
 It is gin based.
-Hmmmm, here is where I tell you I don’t like gin.
+Hmmmm, here is where I tell you I don't like gin.
 Not even a little bit.
-But, I can’t tell there is gin in it.
-It’s just refreshing!
-Basically, the gin takes some of the sweetness away from the lemonade.
-Pimm’s also has herbal botanicals and delicate spices in it.
-I have no idea what they are, but they sure do contribute to this tasting good!
+But, I can't tell there is gin in it.
+It's just refreshing!
+The gin takes some of the sweetness away from the lemonade.
+Pimm's also has herbal botanicals and delicate spices in it.
+I don't know what they are, but they do contribute to this taste good!
 And, you can even taste the fresh garnishes.
 Always, always serve with the garnishes!!
-I really can’t say enough about how perfect this beverage is on a beautiful summer day.
-It’s also the perfect girlfriend drink!
-Mix up a pitcher and then it’s really easy to serve.
+I really can't say enough about how perfect this beverage is on a beautiful summer day.
+It's also the perfect girlfriend drink!
+Mix up a pitcher and then it's really easy to serve.